shimanopower/MothersDay/README.md

 # Mother's Day App
 ## A simple Mother's Day app/card that embeds a particle emitter into SwiftUI

 From Core Animation we get CALayer which is responsible for rendering visual content and animations in UIViews.
-The particle emitter comes curtesy of two subclasses of CALayer: CAEmitterLayer and CAEmitterCell.
-For creating our confetti, CAEmitterLayer provides properties that define the confetti storm and CAEmitterCell provides properties that defnite the individual pieces of confetti.
+The particle emitter is derived from two subclasses of CALayer: CAEmitterLayer and CAEmitterCell.
+For creating our confetti, CAEmitterLayer provides properties that define the confetti storm and CAEmitterCell provides properties that definite the individual pieces of confetti.

-However, while UIViews are simply wrappers around CALayers, SwiftUI uses lower level classes to render its content to the screen.
-Since we have no access to CALayer directly in SwiftUI, we need to add our CALayers to a UIView and then use UIRepresentable protocol to wrap our UIView so that we can create an instance of a UIView object in our SwiftUI view.
+Although, UIViews are simply wrappers around CALayers, SwiftUI doesn't provide a way to use CALayers directly.
+So we need to wrap our CALayer in a UIView and then use UIViewRepresentable protocol to wrap our UIView.
+Then we can create an instance of a UIView object capable of using a CALayer in our SwiftUI view.

-So here is our ConfettiView created as a struct conforming to UIViewRepresentable.
+So here is our ConfettiView created as a struct conforming to UIViewRepresentable:

     struct ConfettiView: UIViewRepresentable {
         func makeUIView(context: Context) -> UIView {